What is Section 279 IPC?

 When an individual is driving a vehicle without following the driving or road safety rules, it is considered an offence.
 However, just overspeeding a little does not count as reckless or rash driving.
 In fact, if the driver is capable of controlling the car at high speed, or if the road being driven on is empty, then it is not considered negligent or rash driving.

-If you are found guilty of an offence under Section 279 of IPC, you will have to face the consequences- imprisonment for up to six months, a penalty of up to ₹1,000, or both.
+If you are found guilty of an offence under Section 279 of IPC, you will have to face the consequences as mentioned above.
 Hence, it is your responsibility to drive carefully because even a minor error can send you behind bars.

 The government has implemented laws like Section 279 IPC to ensure that Indian roads are safe to travel.
 Another law under the Motor Vehicle Act is the requirement of a valid motor insurance for your vehicle.
-So, if you don't have a valid insurance for your car or bike, explore the motor insurance plans available at Bajaj Markets.
+So, if you don't have valid insurance for your car or bike, explore the motor insurance plans available at Bajaj Markets.